 1. Not Knowing Your Target Audience

 Knowing your target audience is primary to create a print that can turn heads.
 When you are not aware of your target audience, you increase the chances of making a design that falls flat.

 So even before you create sketches of your design, you need to sit down and think about your target audience.
 You need to take into consideration the taste of your target audience.
-This will include everything from color psychology and artistic taste of your audience to their social biases and cultural taboos.
+This will include everything from color psychology and the artistic taste of your audience to their social biases and cultural taboos.
 All these factors affect the perception of your artwork on your target audience and can make or break your design.

 2. Not Considering the Size of Design

 Sizing is equally an important factor when creating an artwork.
-A design which looks too big or too small on a T-shirt will make it look odd and will not create the desired effect.
+A design that looks too big or too small on a T-shirt will make it look odd and will not create the desired effect.
 In addition, you need to consider the graphic elements in your artwork and the effect that you want to create on your target audience.

 Big-sized logos and printed custom made patches on a T-shirt cannot look appealing on a cropped T-shirt.
-Similarly, a small imagery with big borders will not look attractive to the eyes.
+Similarly, small imagery with big borders will not look attractive to the eyes.

 Taking into consideration the size of your print area and the nature of your design, you should find a balanced sizing of your artwork that can help you convey the idea of your design without making it look weird.

 3. Not Giving Much Attention to Typography

 Typography is as much a part of a T-shirt design as any other graphic element.
 In fact, it is a single graphic element that can change the entire meaning and connotation of a design.Goof with typography and you will change the entire message of your T-shirt design.